benji-li/RapNet/README.md

 that can generate lyrics upon provided a "primer" word as indicated by the user.

 ## Generated Samples:
-Here are some of my favourite bars out of the many I generated.
-If you don't think too hard, I guess they might almost make sense?
+Here are some of my favourite bars out of the many the network generated.
+I guess they almost make sense?
 ```
  you know the heart is the whole thing
  you know i love that shit